cjdbarlow/bedside-notebook/anaesthesia/periop/periop-cardiac.md

 ###Risk Stratification
-> * Patients ⩾45 years of age, or 18-44 with known significant cardiac disease are most likely to benefit from thorough pre-operative risk assessment
+> * Patients **⩾45 years of age**, or 18-44 with known significant cardiac disease are most likely to benefit from thorough pre-operative risk assessment
 > * Patients with a perioperative MACE rate of **<1%** are considered **low risk**
 > Do not require perioperative evaluation.